logrusorgru/aurora/README.md

 ### Windows

-The Aurora provides ANSI colors only.
-So, there are not supports and workarounds for OS Windows.
+The Aurora provides ANSI colors only, so there is no support or workarounds for Windows.
-Check out this commetns to find a way
+Check out these comments to learn why:

 - [Using go-colrable](https://github.com/logrusorgru/aurora/issues/2#issuecomment-299014211).
 - [Using registry for Windows 10](https://github.com/logrusorgru/aurora/issues/10#issue-476361247).